thejudge22/web-summarizer/README.md

 # Web Summarizer

-A simple web application that summarizes web pages and YouTube videos using the Google Gemini API.
+A simple web application that summarizes web pages and YouTube videos using the OpenAI API.
 It includes basic authentication, a bookmarklet for quick summarizing, and optional integration with Karakeep

 ## Features

 *   Summarize content from any publicly accessible URL.
 *   Summarize YouTube videos by fetching and processing their transcripts.
-*   Uses the Google Gemini API with a configurable model (defaulting to `gemini-2.0-flash`).
+*   Uses the OpenAI API with a configurable model (defaulting to `gpt-4.1-mini`).
 *   Simple web interface built with Flask.
 *   Bookmarklet to quickly summarize the currently viewed page.
 *   Basic username/password authentication to protect access.